CodeYourFuture/GitHomeworkFixErrors/homework.md

 You delete it

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

 It send it to a friend